-In casual American English, "He enjoys mountain biking on rugged trails" sounds like "hee uhn-JOYZ MOWN-tuhn BAHY-kuhng ahn RUH-guhd TRAYLZ".
-Several things happen here, and the headline one is the Glottal T: the T closes off into a tiny silent pause instead of a clean release.
+Americans pronounce "He enjoys mountain biking on rugged trails" as "hee uhn-JOYZ MOWN-tuhn BAHY-kuhng ahn RUH-guhd TRAYLZ" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Glottal T — the T closes off into a tiny silent pause instead of a clean release.
+It lands on mountain, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.